Canadian Air-Sea Transportable Brigade Group: Cold War stance

 The Canadian Army had a continuous presence in West Germany since 1951, when the 27 Canadian Infantry Brigade was deployed under the command of the British Army of the Rhine (BAOR).
 The number of men continually increased starting in October 1953 with the arrival of the 1st Canadian Infantry Brigade (1CIB), then the 2nd, and finally the 4th in 1957 which included a full armoured regiment.

 From that point on, the 4th was left in the field, although the individual units within it rotated back to Canada every three years.
 The forces were periodically reinforced and reached 6,700 men during the mid-1960s.
-The British referred to the CIGB as a "light division", and during wartime additional forces would bring the group to full divisional size.
+The British referred to the CIBG as a "light division", and during wartime additional forces would bring the group to full divisional size.

 The mission of the army throughout this period was to fight a 30-day nuclear war.
 The forces were heavily mechanized and supported by a major commitment of the Royal Canadian Air Force's strength, notably its Canadair CF-104 Starfighters and their tactical nuclear weapons.
 The Canadian Navy was expected to add to the NATO mission of maintaining control of the North Atlantic and thereby guarantee the logistics needed to operate the 4th in combat conditions.
 Much of the needed command and logistics structure was expected to flow from the BAOR.

 In 1968 the various Canadian armed services were integrated into a single Canadian Forces.
 The 4th was renamed the 4 Canadian Mechanized Brigade Group (4 CMBG) on 1 May 1968, and attached to the newly named "Mobile Command", formerly the Army.